Seattle, Washington

 Sensitive information stays private while general awareness remains public.

-Seattle's partial encryption isn't a sudden change—it's the formalization of practices that began during the 2020 protests and evolved with a major regional infrastructure upgrade.
+Seattle's partial encryption policy grew out of informal practices that started during the 2020 protests and was eventually codified with the regional infrastructure upgrade.

 2020